Kanna Gummies: What Makes Them So Hard to Manufacture

 • Start/stop depositing

-The result is a pattern nobody wants: the front end of the run skews low, the back end skews high, and the batch average can still look “fine” if you only test a narrow snapshot.
+The result: the front of the run skews low, the back skews high, and the batch average can still look "fine" if you only test a narrow slice.

-Here’s the unglamorous truth: gummy dosing is not only chemistry.
-It’s also mechanical reality-pump choice, line diameter, depositor design, valve timing, and shear profile can all influence whether the active stays evenly distributed.
+Here's the truth: gummy dosing isn't just chemistry.
+It's also mechanical reality — pump choice, line diameter, depositor design, valve timing, and shear profile all affect whether the active stays evenly distributed.

-In a well-controlled operation, you don’t just hope for uniformity.
-You verify it with in-process controls such as:
+In a solid operation, you don't just hope for uniformity.
+You verify it with in-process controls like:

 • Beginning/middle/end sampling tied to the depositor run